PlusAuth/plusauth-node-financial-example/README.md

-# PlusAuth NodeJS Starter Project
+# PlusAuth Financial Application in NodeJS Example

 This is a very simple Node.js project demonstrating how wto use PlusAuth financial clients in a FAPI conformant way.